-Help adults with intellectual disabilities improve their mental health and quality of life
+Help people with intellectual disabilities improve their mental health and quality of life

 More about the book